jupyter/jupyter_client/docs/messaging.rst

         # Any metadata that describes the data
         'metadata' : dict

-        # Any information not to be persisted to a notebook or other environment
+        # Optional transient data.
+Information not to be persisted to a notebook
-        # Intended to live only during a kernel session
+        # or other documents.
+Intended to live only during a live kernel session.
         'transient': dict
     }